aakbar5/handy-commands/docker.md

 sudo groupadd docker
 sudo usermod -a -G docker $USER
 ```
-Logout and login again to use docker without sudo.
+Logout and login again to use docker without `sudo`.